 - White or yellow-gray center surrounded by an inflammatory red margin

 - Often fading to gray over time

-- Usually in the front part of the mouth, on its floor, inside of the lip (labial mouth), inside of the cheeks (buccal), or under the front or sides of the tongue
+- Normally in the front part of the mouth, on its floor, inside of the lip (labial mouth), inside of the cheeks (buccal), or under the front or sides of the tongue

 - Sometimes affecting the gums and, relatively uncommonly, the surface of the back part of the mouth

 - Typically persists for 1-2 weeks before healing